 The Performance Assessment personnel provide coordination for skills in the Complete DOctor course, MSI-PE (Performance Evaluation), MSII-PE, and MSIII-PE Post-Core-Testing.
 Much of this work takes place at the College’s Performance Assessment Center.

 - Director of Simulation Assessment – Lisa Archer, RN, BSN

-- Supervisor of Standardized Patient Program - Talia Harris, RN
+- Coordinator of Standardized Patients Program – Marianne Romprey, BS

-The Curriculum Coordinator, Valerie Hamlin, BS, supports the work of the Curriculum Committee and is involved in medical education research.
+The Curriculum Coordinator, Valerie Hamlin, BS, supports the work of the Curriculum Committee and is involved in various aspects medical education support.